 The fourth hypothesis states that changes in management accounting practices are able to mediate the effect of organizational change on organizational performance.
 Changes in management accounting practices on organizational performance have a coefficient with a positive direction.
 The calculation results show that the path coefficient of 0.609 with a t-statistic of 8.588> 1.96 provides the decision that changes in management accounting practices significantly influence organizational performance.
-Changes in management accounting practices significantly influence organizational performance.
-Changes in management accounting practices significantly influence organizational performance.
-Changes in management accounting practices with indicators consisting of planning, control and, determining costs, reward system and decision making will be followed by improvement in organization? performance in both financial and non-financial components.
-The path coefficient test results from a ganizational change to changes in management accounting practices are significant. and the path coefficient from changes in management accounting practices to organizational performance is also significant.
+Changes in management accounting practices with indicators consisting of planning, controlling, determining costs, reward system and decision making will be followed by improvement in organizational performance in both financial and non-financial components.
+The path coefficient test results from organizational change to changes in management accounting practices are significant, and the path coefficient from changes in management accounting practices to organizational performance is also significant.
 Thus, changes in management accounting practices have proven to be able to mediate the effect of organizational change on organizational performance.
 Because both path coefficients are significant, the results of this test explain that hypothesis 4 is be accepted.